tayganr/purviewlab/modules/module05.md

     ![Test Connection](../images/module05/05.18-scan-test.png)

-3. By default, Azure Purview will have the parent Azure Data Lake Storage Gen2 account selected and therefore include all paths in scope.
+3. By default, Microsoft Purview will have the parent Azure Data Lake Storage Gen2 account selected and therefore include all paths in scope.
 To reduce the scope, deselect the parent and select the **Twitter** folder only.
 Click **Continue**.

     ![Scope Scan](../images/module05/05.19-scan-scope.png)